 James Robertson Justice

 When Secret Service agent David Somers is fired, he takes a quiet job with the Fentons at their country estate - cataloging butterflies, hence the title insect.
 David grows fond of Jess ...
 See full summary »

 An Army deserter, still a fugitive in Post-War Britain, wanders into a pawn-shop robbery and finds himself wanted for murder.
 He meets a war widow who helps him elude the police while he ...
 See full summary »

 Thomas Crimmins is a new warder, or guard, in an Irish prison.
 He is young, naive, and idealistic, determined to serve his country by his part in meting out justice to criminals.
 His ...
 See full summary »

 When a wealthy business man is found dead reporter Philip Trent is sent to investigate.
 Against the police conclusions, he suspects the assumed suicide is really a murder, and becomes highly interested in the young widow and the dead man's private secretary.
 Written by

 In the film, Sigisbee Manderson (played by Orson Welles ) mentions a performance of Shakespeare's "Othello" at the St. James Theatre in London in 1951, in which he disliked the leading actor's performance.
-This is an in-joke: Welles himself played Othello onstage at the St. James in 1951, under the direction of Laurence Olivier.
-Olivier himself played the role in 1964 at the Old Vic in London, and in a 1965 film version of the play.
+This is an in-joke: Welles himself played Othello at the St. James in 1951, under his own direction.
+Peter Finch played Iago opposite him.
 See more »

 Was this review helpful to you?